Mobility edges in pseudo-unitary quasiperiodic quantum walks: Skin transformations

 Similarly, we obtain

-\end{proof} We will apply this transformation below where we have to compute the characteristic polynomial of finite-dimensional approximations of the UAMO.
-Concretely, we there utilize that by Lemma \ref{lem:W_corner_els} everything but the corner elements is independent of $\eta$, and that the elements of one of the corners are suppressed exponentially in $N$ which greatly facilitates the computation of the characteristic polynomial.
+\end{proof} We will apply this transformation below to compute the characteristic polynomial of finite-dimensional approximations of the UAMO.
+Concretely, we there utilize that by Lemma \ref{lem:W_corner_els} everything but the corner elements is independent of $\eta$, and that the elements in one of the corners are suppressed exponentially in $N$.